15 000 sqm

 Concrete solutions against pollution

 Reducing marine plastic pollution through innovative technology.
-This is The SeaCleaners technical hub’s mission, with the support of a pool of industrial and academic partners.
+This is The SeaCleaners technical department’s mission, with the support of a pool of industrial and academic partners.

 Under the banner of MANTA INNOVATION, the technical team develops a range of groundbreaking solutions against plastic pollution among which a bold and original project: the Manta.
 This first-of-a-kind processing ship is designed to collect, treat and repurpose large volumes of floating plastic debris present in highly polluted waters, along the coasts, in estuaries and in the mouths of large rivers.